By: Lesley Brown

 by Joëlle Touré, general delegate, Futura-Mobility

-7 June 2019: a very special conference took place on board Futura-Mobility’ in Paris.
-Broadcast live from Japan, it gave us the opportunity to listen to Minoru Takeushi, CTO, Valeo Japan, together with Pierre Mustière, CEO, Bouygues Asia and its Head of Market Analyst, Stéphanie Ayusawa.
+7 June 2019: a very special conference took place on board Futura-Mobility’s office in Paris.
+Through a live streaming from Japan, we listened to Minoru Takeushi, CTO, Valeo Japan, together with Pierre Mustière, CEO, Bouygues Asia and its Head of Market Analyst, Stéphanie Ayusawa.

 They gave in-depth and captivating presentations about the development of autonomous driving (AD), 5G and electric vehicle (EV) charging infrastructure in Japan.